What is Leadership Coaching?

 Developmental coaching emphasizes building foundational leadership capabilities over time.

-This type of coaching helps leaders evolve in alignment with their personal values, vision, and long-term aspirations.
-It’s ideal for those who want to grow into a role they aren’t yet ready for, but have the drive and commitment to get there.
+This type of coaching helps leaders grow in alignment with their personal values, vision, and long-term aspirations.

 It’s also common for leaders undergoing professional coaching for certification, such as becoming a professional certified coach themselves, to go through developmental coaching.
-These may be cohort based and often last six to 12 months or longer.
+These may be cohort based programs, lasting six to 12 months or longer.

 These experiences include goal setting, regular feedback, peer collaboration, and a focus on lifelong learning in a shared environment.